csinva/csinva.github.io/_blog/misc/model_improvement.md

 ---
-layout: notes_without_title
-section-type: notes
+layout: notes
-title: tips to improve a model
+title: A checklist for model improvement
 category: blog
----

-# A bunch of things to check to improve a model

-**chandan singh**

 ---

 A checklist of things to check that may be able to help improve a data-science workflow.